lkwd/appsec-interview/readme.md

 ## Building and running

 * this code is known to compile under go 1.17.2 darwin/amd.
 It should also run under linux or WSL
-* compilation should be as easy as running `go build -o docume main.go`
+* compilation should be as easy as running `go build -o docume main.go`.
+This will create a binary called `docume` in the current directory that can be run using `./docume`
 * the application relies on a 32 byte secret that should be written to `secret.txt` in the same directory the application is executed from - you can generate one by running `cat /dev/urandom | env LC_ALL=C tr -dc 'a-zA-Z0-9' | head -c 32 > secret.txt`

 ## Notes

+Only files in the `./files` directory should be accessible to or modifiable by any users (including `admin`).

 As this is pre-alpha software we're aware there are some things that need to be done before we're ready for production.
 You may spot some of the following: